jb1763/DSSG/README.md

 pure python is in the .py file.

-This project is mainly a preliminary exploration of a data set to get an understanding of what the data is like.
+This project is a preliminary exploration of a data set to get an understanding of what the data is like.

 Because of this, it is mainly scripting and doesn't show off OOP knowledge.